 8. Try to plan ahead.
 Planning really is key to success.
 Try to find out what is on the menu ahead of time, and plan your meal accordingly.

 No matter what happens, keep your goal in mind.
-If you overindulge, do not beat yourself up over it, just get back on track the next day.
+If you overindulge, don't beat yourself up over it, just get back on track the next day.